TSX: RMX |OTCQX: RBYCF

 Cautionary Statement regarding Forward-Looking Statements and other Cautionary Notes

 This news release contains statements that constitute "forward-looking statements" and "forward looking information" (collectively, "forward-looking statements") within the meaning of applicable Canadian and United States securities legislation.
 Generally, these forward-looking statements can be identified by the use of forward-looking terminology such as "believes", "intends", "may", "will", "should", "plans", "anticipates", "potential", "expects", "estimates", "forecasts", "budget", "likely", "goal" and similar expressions or statements that certain actions, events or results may or may not be achieved or occur in the future.
 In some cases, forward-looking information may be stated in the present tense, such as in respect of current matters that may be continuing, or that may have a future impact or effect.
 Forward-looking statements reflect our current expectations and assumptions, and are subject to a number of known and unknown risks, uncertainties and other factors which may cause our actual results, performance or achievements to be materially different from any anticipated future results, performance or achievements expressed or implied by the forward-looking statements.
-Forward-looking statements include, but are not limited to statements regarding the focus, activities, objectives and other details of the 2019 Exploration Program, the anticipated timing of the release of the results from the 20,000 m of infill drilling completed in 2018, the anticipated timing of the delivery and details of a new NI 43-101 Mineral Estimate and new PEA, the potential outcome of drilling below the 854-m level and the interpretation of the results of the test trial mining, bulk sampling and milling at the Phoenix Gold Project.
+Forward-looking statements include, but are not limited to statements regarding the activities, objectives and other details of the 2018 Exploration Program, the anticipated timing, activities, objectives and other details of the test mining program at the Phoenix Gold Project, the anticipated timing and details of the planned re-start and operation of the mill at the Phoenix Gold Project, the anticipated timing of the communication of the Company's preliminary structural analysis observations, the anticipated timing of the delivery of the NI 43-101 Mineral Resource Estimate and potential commencement of a feasibility study, and the anticipated level of expenditures in 2018

 Forward-looking statements are based on the opinions and estimates of management as of the date such statements are made and represent management's best judgment based on facts and assumptions that management considers reasonable.
 If such opinions and estimates prove to be incorrect, actual and future results may be materially different than expressed in the forward-looking statements.